Disclosure: this is a sponsored review but opinions are our own.

 What I really liked about the dashboard is the tab with links to their Knowledge database which can sometimes be tricky to find with other platforms.
 The link for support is clearly located at the top, should you need to contact them.

-Summary: Sponsored Overall, I have been happy with the results.
-KeyCDN is a CDN that really does speed up the website loading time considerably and offers competitive pricing.
+Overall, I have been happy with the results.
+KeyCDN is a great content delivery network that really does speed up the website loading time considerably and offers competitive pricing.
 The fact that their plans are pay as you go, and that the prices are scalable is another plus in their favor.
 Customer support is available 24/7 globally via LiveChat, email or phone.